muhamed-hassan/e-shop/README.md

 ###################

 === User module ===
--> Used for login and registeration
+(Used for login and registeration)

 1 - Customer log in
 as a user of role customer i can log in to the system and redirected to the shop home